-Each image is 256 bytes and each attribute block is 16 bytes.
+Each image is 120 bytes and each Attribute Block is 16 bytes long.

-Attribute Block Name Current Address End address for the loop Timer1 for the loop Timer2 for the loop Next address for SW1 upon sw press Next address for SW2 upon sw press Jump address for SW1 at the end of the loop Jump address for SW2 at the end of the loop LED color code for ON-cycle LED color code for OFF-cycle Range 0000 to 07FF 0000 to 07FF 00 to FF 00 to FF 0000 to 07FF 0000 to 07FF 0000 to 07FF 0000 to 07FF LED code LED code of bytes 2 2 1 1 2 2 2 2 1 1
+Attribute Block Name Current address End address for the loop Timer1 for the loop Timer2 for the loop Next address for SW1 upon sw press Next address for SW2 upon sw press Jump address for SW1 at the end of the loop Jump address for SW2 at the end of the loop LED color code for ON-cycle LED color code for OFF-cycle Range 0000 to 07FF 0000 to 07FF 00 to FF 00 to FF 0000 to 07FF 0000 to 07FF 0000 to 07FF 0000 to 07FF LED code LED code of bytes 2 2 1 1 2 2 2 2 1 1

 Each switch has an associated active Attribute Block in the RAM.
-Additionally each switch is associated to an active display address and active backlight codes.
-If the system detects that an image needs changing, the image from the flash memory address of the active address is transferred to the switch.
-If the system detects that the backlight timer has expired, the LED backlights change according to the ON/OFF cycle of the currently displayed backlight address.
+Additionally, each switch is associated to an active display address and active backlight codes.
+If the system detects an image needs changing, the image from the flash memory address of the active address is transferred to the RAM.
+The RAM data automatically get refreshed to the display via timer interrupt.
+If the system detects that the backlight timer has expired, the active LED codes are used to turn on/off the LED backlights according to the ON/OFF cycle.